-Students who have a bachelor's degree in engineering from an ABET or equivalent university program (e.g. Washington Accord) are eligible to enter the MS FTE degree program.
+Students who have a bachelor's degree in engineering from an ABET or equivalent university program (e.g. Washington Accord) are eligible to enter the master's degree in Flight Test Engineering program.

 Master's Degree in Flight Test and Evaluation (MS FT&E)